kishoregolla9/sim4j/trunk/cca/cca/cca/readme.txt

 [CL_all]=netConLevelsAssignment(network,1.3,0.05,24)

 This function tells you if the smallest radius "initial_r" would leave the network partitioned.
-It also plots for you the network connectivity diagram at the initial_r.
+It also plots for you the network ocnnectivity diagram at the initial_r.

 Check to see what CL_all you get.